 “Thank you!” she replied warmly, stepping in.
-At a gesture from him, she set down her sack there in the entryway.
+At a gesture from him, she set her sack down in the vestibule.

-He led the way toward the kitchen, thinking.
-Of course, this girl was searching for more than the way to a nearby town.
+He thought as he led the way toward the kitchen.
+Of course, this girl was looking for more than the way to a nearby town.
 All who came that way were led there for a reason.
 Besides, he had learned to recognize the lost and searching souls, the looks in their eyes, the peculiar strains on their faces.
-It only remained to be seen what was her quest and whether she was ready for what the house could offer her.
+It only remained to be seen what her quest might be and whether she was ready for what the house could offer her.

 At the kitchen, he paused and turned back to her.
 “Have you had supper?”
 She shook her head.
 “Well, will you stay and have some here?
 Irgo’s not far.
 You’ll have time yet to be there before sundown.”

 She looked a little surprised, but nodded again.
 “That’s very kind of you, sir.”
-Looking again at the kitchen, she stared around it; Konom of the present smiled now at the look on her face, which he had not noticed at the time.
-Its expression indicated both wonder at the endless shelves and various provisions and bewilderment at the mess that was this room.
+Then, as she looked around the kitchen, her eyes widened.
+The look on her face indicated both wonder at the endless shelves, full of various provisions, and bewilderment at the mess.
+Konom of the present smiled now at her expression, which he had not noticed at the time.
 Ah, he should keep it cleaner for guests . . . but on days like this, what was one to do?

 Konom of that moment took a pot in which some stew remained and began ladling it into a bowl.
 “What might your name be?” he inquired.

 “Mm,” he nodded, taking a spoon and mixing the bowl’s contents a bit.
 “Well met, Zitona.
 You can call me Konom.
-And my apologies for this disarray—I’ve had much to do.”
+And my apologies for the disarray—I’ve had much to do.”

 “Oh, that’s all right,” she answered quickly, with a little smile.

-Pleased thus far, he handed her the stew and waved her after him, leading the way to a door across the kitchen—not the one going to the stairs, but one to a small, round room centered around a table.
+Pleased so far with this visitor, he handed her the stew and waved her after him, leading the way to a door across the kitchen.
+This one opened not onto the stairs, but into a small, round room centered around a table.
 The large windows and white walls made the most of the fading amber light.
 As many times as he had used this room, Konom always felt a sense of satisfaction in having someplace to bring guests where he could sit and talk with them.
 It was simple, but clean and pleasant, and the polished wooden table stood with an air of modest dignity on the woven wool rug.

 He gestured for Zitona to sit down, then took his seat in a chair near hers.
 Konom of the present noticed his past self grimace slightly as he noticed how tired his legs and feet had become—yet another of the signs that grew less welcome every day.
 The girl thanked him again, then began eating.
 For a minute or so he said nothing.
 Sometimes it was best to let guests make themselves comfortable before probing them; they might even begin to explain on their own.
 When a while had passed, however, and she remained silent, he cleared his throat and asked, “So what’s troubling you, child?”

 Zitona blinked and looked up at him, evidently as startled as if he had inquired about her parents by name.
 Konom gave a slight chuckle.
 “I’ve been here a long time; I’ve seen enough faces like yours.
-It’s been in your eyes all the time.
+It’s been in your eyes all the while you’ve been here.
 All’s not well for you, is it?”